Nervosys/Botnix/botnix/doc/manual/manual.md

 <!--
   this is the top-level structure file for the nixos manual.

-  the manual structure extends the nixpkgs commonmark further with include blocks to allow better organization of input text. there are six types of include blocks: preface, parts, chapters, sections, appendix, and options. each type except `options`` corresponds to the docbook elements of (roughly)
+  the manual structure extends the botpkgs commonmark further with include blocks to allow better organization of input text. there are six types of include blocks: preface, parts, chapters, sections, appendix, and options. each type except `options`` corresponds to the docbook elements of (roughly)